A vehicle is only as safe as the driver!

 There are a number of things that determine how often you need to have your vehicle checked:

 - Age – the older a vehicle gets, the more often things like seals and gaskets deteriorate.
-Remember, roll on/roll off vehicles simply have new license plates!
+Remember, roll on/roll off vehicles simply have new licence plates!

 - Mileage (Kilometers) – more driving, more checks.